RealZiangLiu/usc_csci420_sp20/hw2-starterCode/README.md

 Author		: Ziang Liu
 USC ID 		: 9114346039

+### Please send me an email at ziangliu@usc.edu should there be any questions or that something fails to run.
+Thank you in advance for grading my assignment.

 Description: In this assignment, we use Catmull-Rom splines along with OpenGL core profile shader-based texture mapping and Phong shading to create a roller coaster simulation.

 Core Credit Features: (Answer these Questions with Y/N; you can also insert comments as appropriate)